mitre/multiscanner-ansible/README.md

 ## Setup
 ### General
 Currently, these scripts exclusively support CentOS/RHEL 7 for the managed hosts, and will not work with other operating systems.
 It is assumed that the managed machines will have access to Yum and pip repositories, but they do not need internet access.
-The goal is to be able to support (semi) air-gapped environments (after all, this is a malware analysis framework), so as long as the environment has the aforementioned repostitories in some proxied or mirrored form, these scripts will be able to run.
+The goal is to be able to support (semi) air-gapped environments (after all, this is a malware analysis framework), so if the environment has the aforementioned repositories in some proxied or mirrored form, these scripts will be able to run.
 Resources that must be obtained from the Internet must be downloaded beforehand into the **resources** folder on the management machine (more on this topic later).

 ### Hosts
 In order to use these Ansible scripts, you need to set up the appropriate machines.
-You will, of course, need the management machine from which to run Ansible, and then machines for fulfilling the various roles.
-It is possible to assign multiple roles to one machine; for example, the ReST server and Web UI server roles can be run from one machine, and you would probably want to run Kibana from one of the Elasticsearch hosts.
+You will need the management machine from which to run Ansible (referred to as the Ansible Controller), and then machines for fulfilling the various roles (referred to as the Managed Hosts).
+It is possible to assign multiple roles to one Managed Host; for example, the ReST server and Web UI server roles can be run from one machine, and you would probably want to run Kibana from one of the Elasticsearch hosts.
 We would recommend that you do not combine any other roles to machines assigned to the ms_worker role or the elasticsearch role (other than adding Kibana to an Elasticsearch host).

-In order to allow the management host to communicate with the managed hosts, we recommend creating an Ansible service account on all of the machines, and setting up SSH keys to allow Ansible to communicate without passwords.
-A guide to setting up SSH keys can be found [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2).
-The service account user will need root access on the managed VMs, and you may want to set up the user to be able to gain root access without a password (otherwise, you will be typing in a password at an obnoxious frequency). *If you want step-by-step instructions for performing the initial setup of the mahcines, refer to the **detailed_setup.md** file.*
+To allow the Ansible Controller to communicate with the Managed Hosts, create an Ansible service account on all of the machines, and set up SSH keys to allow Ansible to communicate without passwords.
+The service account user will need root access on the managed VMs, and you probably want to set up the user to be able to gain root access without a password (otherwise, you will be typing in a password at an obnoxious frequency). ***For detailed step-by-step instructions for setting up the Ansible service account, refer to the DETAILED_PRECONFIG_STEPS.md file.***

-When the machines are set up, edit the **hosts** file to assign the machines to the appropriate category(ies).
+When the machines are set up, edit the **hosts** file to assign the Managed Hosts to the appropriate category(ies).
 Refer to **site.yml** to see which roles apply to which host categories.

+### Get the Project Source
+You'll need the project source on the Ansible Controller.
+All the resources should be owned by the Ansible user to avoid permissions issues.
+1. Log in to the Ansible Controller as the **ansible** user
+2. Download this project (preferable via git clone) and save it somewhere (i.e., under /home/ansible)

 ### Internet Resources
 Certain resources are not hosted in the standard repositories and so must be downloaded.
-This should be done on the management machine before trying to run the Ansible plays.
+This should be done on the Ansible Controller before trying to run the Ansible plays.
 The script **download_resources.sh** will download these dependencies to the **resources/** directory, and the Ansible tasks will copy them to the managed systems as necessary.
 You can change the file versions of the resources in the download script; however, since this will change the file names, you will also need to update the references to the files in the appropriate Ansible files.
 Comments in the script indicate exactly what will need to be changed for each item.

+To run the downloader script:
+1. Ensure that the Ansible Controller is connected to the internet
+2. Log in to the Ansible Controller as the **ansible** user
-To run the script, simply run the command `sh download_resources.sh` from the root folder of the project.
+4. Go to the root folder of the project: `cd <path>/multiscanner-ansible` (i.e., `cd /home/ansible/multiscanner-ansible`)
+3. Run the command: `sh download_resources.sh`

+### Install Ansible
+You'll need to install Ansible on the Ansible Controller if it isn't already there:
+1. Run the command: `sudo pip install ansible`

 ### Running the Plays
-To run the plays, simply run the command:<br/>
-`ansible-playbook -i hosts site.yml`<br/>
+Running the plays is easy!
+1. Log in to the Ansible Controller as the **ansible** user
-from the root folder of the project.
+2. Go to the root folder of the project: `cd <path>/multiscanner-ansible` (i.e., `cd /home/ansible/multiscanner-ansible`)
+3. Run the command: `ansible-playbook -i hosts site.yml`</br>
+(The process will take several minutes)

 ## Scaling
 To increase performance/throughput, you might want to add additional hosts (workers, elasticsearch hosts, or Gluster hosts).
 To do this, simply set up the additional hosts with the appropriate user and SSH keys as described above, and then add their hostnames or IPs to the **hosts** file under the appropriate category.